Introductory exercise to ASReview LAB

 More detailed information about setting up a project can be found on ReadTheDocs.

-Have you successfully selected/uploaded the dataset?
-If so, you can proceed to step 4!
+?
+If so, you can proceed to step 5!

 Before you can start screening the records, you need to tell ELAS what kind of records you are and what kind of records you are not looking for (i.e., relevant and irrelevant records, respectively).
 We call this prior knowledge.
 Based on the prior knowledge you provide, ELAS will reorder the stack of papers and provide you with the record that is most likely to be relevant (default settings).

-To select the prior knowledge you first need to click on the ‘ADD
+To select the prior knowledge you first need to scroll down to Prior knowledge

 The following five papers are known to be relevant: